0xnohan/Kernel/README.md

 ## Usage

- 1. Start the Client and follow the instructions:
+ 1. To test the project, start the Client and follow the instructions:
     ```bash
     python KernelCLI.py